Coronado Island Attractions

 The most famous hotel in Coronado is arguably the beautiful and historic Hotel del Coronado, but there are several other hotels in Coronado.
 I’m also a fan of the four-diamond Loews Coronado Bay Resort on the Silver Strand.

 If you are booking Hotel Del Coronado or Beach Village at the Del, keep in mind that I have access to exclusive VIP amenities as an Independent Affiliate of Cadence® Travel that include extras like complimentary breakfasts, room upgrades, spa credits, and other perks you would otherwise not have access to on your own.
+For all other hotels, you may save by bundling attraction tickets and your stay in a vacation package.

 If you’re a fan of this neighborhood, what are your best tips for visiting Coronado, CA?